npcz/magic/README.md

 // Tell FileMagic where to find the magic.mgc file FileMagic.magicFile = require.resolve('@npcz/magic/dist/magic.mgc');

-// We can onlu use MAGIC_PRESERVE_ATIME on operating suystems that support
+// We can only use MAGIC_PRESERVE_ATIME on operating systems that support
 // it and that includes OS X for example.
 It's a good practice as we don't
 // want to change the last access time because we are just checking the file
 // contents type
 if (process.platform === 'darwin' || process.platform === 'linux') {
-  FileMagic.defaulFlags = MagicFlags.MAGIC_PRESERVE_ATIME;
+  FileMagic.defaultFlags = MagicFlags.MAGIC_PRESERVE_ATIME;
 }

 // Get the single instance of FileMagic and work with it